ucsb-cs32/s21/_lab/lab00.md

  ````
 Where <DATA> is replaced with real values.

-There will be an autograder test similar to testDemog1.cpp (but with the population under 18 vectors in use, which are commented out in the base code).
+There will be an autograder test similar to testDemog1.cpp (but with the population under 18 vectors in use, which are commented out in the example code - but are included for you to uncomment once your changes are complete to test!).

 Step 8: Submitting via Gradescope
 --------------------------------

-The lab assignment "lab00" should appear in your Gradescope dashboard in CMPSC 32.
+The lab assignment you will be making submission to gradescope:
+1) First, "lab00" should appear in your Gradescope dashboard in CMPSC 32.
 If you haven't submitted anything for this assignment yet, Gradescope will prompt you to upload your files.

-For this lab, you will need to upload your modified files (i.e. **`Makefile`** and **`arrayFuncs.cpp`**).
+For this portion of the lab, you will need to upload your modified files (i.e. **`Makefile`** and **`arrayFuncs.cpp`**).
 For this lab, you are <b>required</b> to submit your files with your github repo.

 If you already submitted something on Gradescope, it will take you to their "Autograder Results" page.
 There is a "Resubmit" button on the bottom right that will allow you to update the files for your submission.

+2) Second, "lab00-step7" will also be found in your Gradescope dashboard in CMPSC 32.
+If you haven't submitted anything for this assignment yet, Gradescope will prompt you to upload your files.
+For this portion of the lab, you will need to upload your modified files (i.e. *`*main.cpp`**, **`parse.cpp`** and **`parse.h`** ).

-For this lab, if everything is correct, you'll see a successful submission passing all of the autograder tests.
+For this lab, if everything the autograder tests are correct, you'll see a successful submission passing all of the autograder test for both portions.
+Then be sure to fill in the data requested in step 7 for Santa Barbara.

-**Remember to add your partner to Groups Members for this submission on Gradescope if applicable.
-At this point, if you worked in a pair, it is a good idea for both partners to log into Gradescope and see if you can see the uploaded files for Lab00.**

 Grading Rubric
 ==============

-This lab is based entirely on the grade assigned by Gradescope.
-There
-may be labs this quarter where code style is assessed, but this is not
+This lab is based entirely on the grade assigned by Gradescope (via the autograder and the online 'lab report' to fill in the data about Santa Barbara.
+There will be labs this quarter where code style is assessed, but this is not
 one of those labs.

 Gradescope automated